How to start a bounce house business and get jumping

 - Explore the employee scheduling features on a platform like BouncyCastleNetwork.

-Step 8: Market your business and get customers
+Step 8: How do you market your business and get customers?

 Your first move should be to claim your free Google Business Profile.
 Fill it out completely with high-quality photos of your inflatables, your service area, and contact information.
 This is how most local customers will find you when they search for party rentals.